tazama-lf/docs/Product/Transaction-Aggregation-And-Decisioning-Processor.md

 The purpose of step 7.3 is to allow for the creation of a case should any typology breach its review thresholds and only if interdiction (and associated case creation) is not in scope for the deployment.

-The TADProc must retrieve the typology triggers from the Actio configuration store so that the TADProc can determine if any of the typologies just received with the channel results warrant an investigation.
+The TADProc must retrieve the typology triggers from the Tazama configuration store so that the TADProc can determine if any of the typologies just received with the channel results warrant an investigation.

 The typology triggers must define a specific threshold value linked to each of the typologies that defines the following workflow outcomes: